5200 Woodward Ave. Detroit, Michigan 48202 (313) 833-7900 Website Find A Room

 Or enter from the back at La Dolce Vita for plated Sunday brunch from 11 a.m.-3 p.m.
 Live piano music accompanies the menu that includes salmon hash and Italian-style french toast.

 It’d be hard to argue that there’s a more romantic place to dine in metro Detroit than The Whitney.
-This charming restaurant offers a three-course plated brunch from 10 a.m.-1:30 p.m. and a four-course high tea at 2 p.m. every Sunday.
-Additionally, every first and fourth Sunday, guests can participate in tours and a dining experience from 5:30-9:30 p.m. that includes a walk-through of the mansion, a five-course meal and paranormal tour that the restaurant’s Director of Operations David Duey describes as “an authentic ghost hunting.”
+This charming restaurant, named “Best Classic Restaurant by Food & Wine,” offers a three-course plated brunch from 10a.m.-1:30p.m. and a four-course high tea at 12 p.m. - 2pm every Sunday.
+The high tea includes a 3-tier tower of patisseries and tea, while the plated brunch includes mimosas by the glass and a rodizio procession.
+Additionally, every first and fourth Sunday, guests can participate in tours and a dining experience from 9:30pm - 11pm that includes a walk-through of the mansion, a five-course meal, and a paranormal tour that the restaurant’s Director of Operations, David Duey, describes as “an authentic ghost hunting.”

 Detroit Auto Culture